AlexandraPurice/PlantBreeding/README.md

   *  Iftimie Codrut - Create design for "view genoms uploaded
   *  Birsanu Gabriela - Create design for menu and toolbar
   *  Pester Leonard - Create layout for "add genom" page
-  *  Filibiu Anca-Madalina - Create diagram for a general flow in our frontend app
   *  Harabagiu Paul - Create a function for genom service that gets all genoms from backed api
   *  Razvan Gabriel - For view-genom table, add a feature to sort columns